 Given the diversity of data used for reporting, it is usually worthwhile to assign PRTR responsibilities to a single person.
-A single coordinator provides a clear link within the facility, as well as with outside entities such as the government agencies to which the data is submitted and citizens of the surrounding community who may have an interest in the facility's record on pollutant releases and transfers.
+Naming a single individual makes clear who is responsible for meeting PRTR obligations within the organization; they can serve as the primary focal point with outside entities, such as the government agencies to which the data is submitted, and with citizens of the surrounding community who may have an interest in the facility's pollutant releases and transfers.

 The person designated to coordinate PRTR reporting should be familiar with the facility, its processes, and the products produced.
-Facilities usually find that the environmental manager or plant engineer is the person with this type of knowledge.
-Previous experience with environmental reporting is helpful for gathering and estimating PRTR data, but not essential.
+Facilities usually find that the environmental manager or a plant engineer is the person with this knowledge.
+Previous experience with environmental reporting is helpful for identifying and estimating PRTR data, but not essential.
 What is essential is a commitment from senior management to allocate the time, resources, and assistance necessary.